Usage

 depends on your operating system, but if you installed typst-test

-using one of the recommended methods in Installation, then such a folder should be chosen for you.
+using one of the recommended methods in Installation, then such a folder should be chosen for you automatically.

 typst-test